 The wrong paperwork can severely backtrack any legal process.
 Get it right the first time with this guide on preparing documents with official translations and authentications in Spain.

 Once you enter the world of bureaucracy, you start to hear phrases such as ‘official translations’ and ‘authenticating and legalizing’ your documents.
-This guide explains how to prepare your documents so they are legally accepted by the relevant authorities, including how to find official Spanish translators, how long it takes, costs and what to do if you also need an authentication stamp, such as an Apostille.
+This guide explains how to prepare your documents so relevant authorities accept them.
+This includes how to find official Spanish translators, how long it takes, costs, and what to do if you also need an authentication stamp, such as an Apostille.

-Welcome to a complete guide to official translations in Spain; these questions and much more are answered below.
+Welcome to a complete guide to official translations in Spain; read even more about these questions and much more below.

 1. What is an official translation?